dotansimha/graphql-yoga/README.md

 ### Code of Conduct

-Help us keep Envelop open and inclusive.
+Help us keep Yoga open and inclusive.
 Please read and follow our [ of Conduct](https://github.com/the-guild-org/Stack/blob/master/CODE_OF_CONDUCT.md) as adopted from [Contributor Covenant](https://www.contributor-covenant.org/)

 ### License